talkable/talkable-docs/source/android_sdk/integration/post_purchase.rst

 Post Purchase campaign usually looks like a pop up right after a user made a purchase.
 This campaign initializes on the order confirmation page and captures order details parameters.
 You need to pass order data that includes your customer’s email address, order id, subtotal, coupon code used at checkout in order to close a referral loop.
-This allows talkable to detect and close the loop on a referral.
+This allows Talkable to detect and close the loop on a referral.

 Here is an example of a Purchase capturing, this action should be triggered on the order confirmation page: